sjmiller8182/character-convolutions-classification/README.md

 The ConvNet model provides a good middle ground between the three models with reasonably good accuracy at relatively training cost.

 ![Comparison_Performance](./images/model_training_time_compare.png)

+\*The universal sentence encoder was not fine-tuned in this application.
+It was only used to vectorize the text, which was then classified with a DNN.
+However, even without fine-tuning, the USE model appears to perform very well.

 ## Notebook